olivierlsc/swagger-express-ts/wiki/installation.md

 # Installation

-You can get the latest release and the type definitions using npm:
+You can get the latest release and the type setDefinitions using npm:

 ```sh
 npm install swagger-express-ts reflect-metadata --save
 ```

-The InversifyJS type definitions are included in the inversify npm package.
+The InversifyJS type setDefinitions are included in the inversify npm package.
 InversifyJS requires the experimentalDecorators, emitDecoratorMetadataand lib compilation options in your tsconfig.json file.

 ```json